languel/mediamime/docs/PRD.md

 - Surface CPU/GPU load and inference timings directly in the Streams tab.
 - Allow per-event port overrides once websocket output lands.
 - Explore templated shapes and quick duplication for choreography-heavy setups.

+## 8. Implementation Notes

+- The editor keeps a single `SvgShapeStore` that mirrors the score DOM.
+Selection, transforms, and vertex edits always hydrate from `data-shape-*` attributes, perform calculations in normalised viewBox space, then write updated geometry/style back to the same nodes.
+- Because the live SVG is authoritative, exporting the `<svg>` element produces a complete score document.
+JSON snapshots still exist for presets, but the raw SVG can now be checked into source control or shared without extra conversion layers.